|

 In 1947, new laws authorized the State Police to assist the Department of Revenue in

-Revenue provided the State Police with cruiser type motor launches to patrol the
+provided the State Police with cruiser type motor launches to patrol the Schuylkill and

-Schuylkill and Delaware Rivers and Lake Erie.
+Delaware Rivers and Lake Erie.
 Four men were assigned to each detail.
-A
+A 1949 law authorized

-favor of 'Private' in 1953.
-That rank continued until 1956 when the term was replaced by
+of 'Private' in 1953.
+That rank continued until 1956 when the term was replaced

-shirts were issued.
+were issued.
 Straw campaign hats were introduced for summer wear.
-New officers'

 A new State Police Academy in Hershey opened on March 2.
 1960.
 The Academy was officially